 The goal of a carnivore diet is to eat foods that do not cause autoimmune reactions, digestive distress, dips in mental health, skin breakouts or other flare ups of any kind.
 Under that umbrella, there are varying degrees of carnivory.
 Depending on the situation, some people may need to follow a strict combination of meat, salt, and water.
-Others may feel great with eggs and diary.
+Others may feel great with eggs and dairy.
 Finally, some people may learn they do well with certain herbs and spices and a moderate level of condiments like raw apple cider vinegar, olive oil, mustard and others.

 Carnivore Diet Benefits: Is a Carnivore Diet Good For you?